 The practice of burying the Alleluia enriches and shapes prayer and the sense of discipline as we anticipate Easter.
-It is a kind of fasting— letting the “Alleluia” lie dormant before the burst of joyful affirmation of the Resurrection again.
+It is a kind of fasting— letting the “Alleluia” lie dormant before the burst of joyful affirmation of the Resurrection.

 The Return of the Alleluia at Easter

-That day comes triumphantly at the Easter Vigil, on Holy Saturday night, when the priest chants a triple Alleluia before he reads the Gospel, and everyone present responds with a triple Alleluia.
+That day comes triumphantly at the Easter Vigil, on the evening of Holy Saturday after sunset, when the priest chants a triple Alleluia before he reads the Gospel, and everyone present responds with a triple Alleluia.

 Many Cultures, Many Preparations for Lent

 Many cultures have non-liturgical celebrations for the time before Lent.
 For example, Mardi Gras— meaning Fat Tuesday, which ends the day before Lent.
-Also, the festival Carnevale— meaning Farewell Meat is a way of consuming the meat, butter, cheese, eggs and fat prior to the Lenten fast.
+Also, the festival Carnevale— meaning Farewell Meat is a way of consuming the meat, butter, cheese, eggs, and fat before the Lenten fast.
 In Germanic countries, Shrove Tuesday also known as Pancake Tuesday is the time for frying pastries— a deliciously utilitarian means of using up the oil!
-Learn more about Lent Around the World.

 Preparing for Lent in the atrium

 The children further adorned the page using their favorite medium— from colored pencils to crayons and everything in between.
-The children along with their family write intentions on the reverse side—something in their life or in the community that needs the joy of the Ressurection— something that they hope will be different on Easter Sunday, then pray for the intention and for all the intentions of all the children throughout Lent.
-The Alleluia is buried under rocks in the prayer corner until Easter when the Alleluia papers adorn a large wooden cross in the gathering space of the atrium and we once again sing the Alleluia in joyful praise.
+The children along with their family write intentions on the reverse side—something in their life or in the community that needs the joy of the Resurrection— something that they hope will be different on Easter Sunday, then they pray for the intention and the intentions of all the children throughout Lent.
+The Alleluia is buried under rocks in the prayer corner until Easter when the Alleluia papers adorn a large wooden cross in the gathering space of the atrium and the children and catechists once again sing the Alleluia in joyful praise.

-The Child’s work in the atrium is Prayer, Reflection and Celebration
+The Child’s Work in the atrium is Prayer, Reflection & Celebration

-In the atrium the prayer corner cloth is changed from green to purple as we move from Ordinary Time into Lent.
-Purple is the color the Church uses to represent the waiting time or preparation for the season of Lent.
+In the atrium, the prayer corner cloth is changed from green to violet as we move from Ordinary Time into Lent.
+Violet is the color the Church uses to represent the waiting time or preparation for the season of Lent.

 During Lent the children and catechist, pray together with the parable of the Good Shepherd, remembering that we are called by name and loved by God.
-The City of Jerusalem is shown to help the children learn a about the location of Jesus’ passion, death.
+The City of Jerusalem is shown to help the children learn about the location of Jesus’ passion, death, and resurrection.

-The Cenacle, also known as the Upper Room, is a favorite work for the children shown during Lent.
-The Last Supper is celebrated by reenacting it and hearing, once again, the words of love that Jesus gave us at this meal “Take, and eat, this is my body, broken for you.
+The Cenacle, also known as the Upper Room, a favorite work for the children is also shown during Lent.
+The Last Supper is celebrated by reenacting it and hearing the words of love that Jesus gave us at this meal “Take, and eat, this is my body, broken for you.
 Take and drink, this is my blood poured out for you.
 Do this in memory of me.”
 The children are filled with joy and peace when they have their time in the atrium to work with these materials.